Tuning Nonradiative Recombination via Cation Substitution in Inorganic Antiperovskite Nitrides: Computational Details

 \textit{Ab initio} molecular dynamics (AIMD) simulations are carried out using the Quantum Espresso (QE) package \cite{giannozzi2009quantum}.
-Supercells of dimension 2$\times$2$\times$2 for Ca$_3$NSb and Sr$_3$NSb, and 2$\times$2$\times$1 for Ba$_3$NSb are constructed.
+Supercell of dimension 2$\times$2$\times$2 are constructed for all studied antiperovskites.
 Following geometry optimization, these supercells are heated to 300 K for a total simulation time of 13 ps with a time step of 1 fs, employing the Verlet algorithm within the canonical (NVT) ensemble.
 The initial 8 ps of each trajectory is considered for thermal equilibration, and the subsequent 5 ps is used for the generation of the nonadiabatic (NA) Hamiltonian.
 All NAMD simulations are performed at the $\Gamma$-point using the PBE exchange-correlation functional.
 The use of a single \textit{k}-point is justified by the direct band gap nature of these antiperovskite nitrides, with both the valence band maximum (VBM) and conduction band minimum (CBM) located at the $\Gamma$-point (see Fig. 1 of SI).
 To extend the observation window for recombination dynamics, the NA Hamiltonian extracted from this 5 ps segment is iterated multiple times.
 The first 50 geometries are chosen as initial configurations, and for each geometry, 10,000 stochastic realizations are performed to ensure convergence.
 SOC effects are excluded from the NAMD simulations, as they do not significantly alter the band gap magnitude (see Table 2 of SI), while introducing a substantial increase in computational cost.

 The GGA-PBE functional is known to underestimate band gaps.
 Our previous work \cite{monga2024theoretical} demonstrates that, for Sr$_3$NSb, the quasiparticle $G_0W_0$ approximation on top of HSE06+SOC ($G_0W_0$@HSE06+SOC) yields band gaps in excellent agreement with experiment.
 However, using hybrid functionals or beyond in NAMD simulations is computationally prohibitive.
 Therefore, for the present study, we employ the PBE functional, which offers a reasonable balance between computational cost and accuracy, and is widely used for both inorganic and organic perovskites \cite{nayak2025optimizing,wang2025sub,yang2025reducing}.
 In order to correct for the band gap underestimation in PBE-based NAMD simulations, a scissor operator is applied.
 The magnitude of the correction corresponds to the difference between the $G_0W_0$@HSE06+SOC and time averaged PBE band gaps, thereby enabling a more realistic estimation of recombination lifetimes.
 It is important to note that the objective here is to obtain a qualitative understanding of lifetime trends rather than absolute quantitative accuracy.
 The time-averaged band gaps, obtained by averaging the instantaneous band gaps over a 5 ps MD trajectory, along with the band gaps computed using hybrid HSE06 functional, and the $G_0W_0$ approximation, are reported in Table 2 of SI.